 - Neurological issues

 This makes positively diagnosing BII virtually impossible.
-My colleagues and myself who are studying BII believe it to be an allergic-type reaction to the shell of the implants.
-Similar reactions have been seen in patients with cardiac, joint and abdominal wall implants.
-The only way to find out whether or not your breast implants are the root cause of your problem is to remove them and see if your symptoms improve.
-My general approach is that if a patient feels her implants are making her sick, I take them out.
+My colleagues and I, who are studying BII believe it to be an allergic-type reaction to the shell of the implants.
+Similar reactions have been seen in patients with cardiac, joint, and abdominal wall implants.

 BIA-ALCL

-BIA-ALCL stands for breast-implant associated anaplastic large cell lymphoma.
-This cancer is extremely rare, and also quite real.
-Found, to date, only in patients with textured implants placed at some point in their lives, BIA-ALCL is an uncommon cancer that is not in the breast tissue itself, but in the capsule of scar tissue that forms around your breast implant.
-If diagnosed and treated early with a removal of the capsule (capsulectomy) and removal of the implants, BIA-ALCL has an extremely high cure rate.
-This is good news especially considering the fact that, in this country, textured implants have historically been used for breast reconstruction following breast cancer.
+BIA-ALCL stands for breast-implant-associated anaplastic large cell lymphoma.
+This breast cancer illness is extremely rare, and it is also quite real.
+Found, to date, only in patients with textured implants placed at some point in their lives, BIA-ALCL is an uncommon cancer that is not in the breast tissue itself.
+It is instead in the capsule of scar tissue (capsular contracture) that forms around your breast implant.
+If diagnosed and treated early with capsule removal (capsulectomy) and complete removal of the implants, BIA-ALCL has an extremely high cure rate.
+This is good news, especially because, in this country, textured implants have historically been used for breast reconstructive surgery following breast cancer.

 What is ASPS Doing About BII?

-As discussed, ASPS has devoted serious resources to understanding BII, and will soon publish a list of the symptoms most frequently associated with the condition.
-This will not only help us to address patient concerns, but also provide evidence-based care so that any prospective patient can understand her risks.
-We are also working to establish a database where patients can report their symptoms and register their breast implant:
+As discussed, ASPS has devoted serious resources to understanding BII, and it will soon publish a list of the symptoms most frequently associated with the condition.
+This will not only help us to address patient concerns but also provide evidence-based care to help all prospective patients understand their risks.
+We are also working to establish a database where patients can report their symptoms and register their breast implants:

 - Device or brand name